saeyoung/saeyoung/index.md

 I am a Master’s student at the Massachusetts Institute of Technology (MIT), studying Technology Policy and Computer Science.
 I am currently working at [CSAIL](https://www.csail.mit.edu/) and supervised by Professor [Devavrat Shah](https://devavrat.mit.edu/).

 I develop tools to facilitate causal inference.
 One of the nice datasets to play with is sports datasets.
 Using cricket and basketball data, I develop and refine methods to predict score trajectory of a game.
 This method can be applied to a situation where an intervention was made, to predict the counterfactual outcome.
-For example, I apply the method in policy analysis, which is a more complex setting.
+For example, I apply the method in policy analysis to see the effect of an implemented policy.

 If you want to discuss potential collaborative opportunities, I can be reached at srho (at) mit (dot) edu.